mrmayankmathur/ShikshaGen/README.md

 ### AI Generation Pipeline

 1. User submits a lesson outline
-2. Outline is saved to database with status "generating"
+2. Outline is saved to the database with status "generating"
 3. Edge function is triggered asynchronously
-4. Edge function calls the API with structured prompt
+4. Edge function calls the API with a structured prompt
 5. Generated TypeScript is validated and saved
-6. Frontend receives real-time update and shows lesson
+6. Frontend receives a real-time update and shows the lesson
-7. TypeScript is safely executed using Function constructor
+7. TypeScript is safely executed using the Function constructor

 ## Database Schema